Creating Her Happy Life: Meet Colleen!

 A panic button that allows her to connect with staff support

-With the technology in place, Colleen is able to administer her own medication, cook what and when she wants, and most importantly, feel safe and secure in her own home.
+With the technology in place, Colleen can administer her own medication, cook what and when she wants, and most importantly, feel safe and secure in her own home.

 You can watch Colleen’s story here: